brantondemoss/brantondemoss.github.io/writing/kata.md

 ![](leesedol.jpg)
 *DeepMind: [AlphaGo vs Lee Sedol](https://deepmind.com/alphago-korea)*

+The ways in which AlphaGo diverges from human play are as shocking as the ways in which it does not.
+There is no particular reason to assume AlphaGo should play anything at all like humans - it is only optimized to win, and yet AlphaGo still begins by placing stones in the corners like humans, still plays "normal" approach and asking moves.
+AlphaGo's convergence with humans on many aspects of Go is reassuring: we are not totally misunderstanding the game.
+An external intelligence broadly agrees with the moves we make - something about our play is "correct", our ideas about the game aren't totally off-track.

+And yet, there are divergences.
+AlphaGo plays moves and expresses ideas that humans have never seen, that just look "wrong" from our viewpoint.
+Much has been said about move 37 in the second game against Lee Sedol: A fifth line shoulder hit that feels wrong - not one of the moves a human would seriously consider, even have on their radar.

+But these moves work.
+AlphaGo wins.
+It discovered ideas about the game that we do not understand.

 ## AlphaZero
 Although AlphaGo succeeded in beating world champion Lee Sedol, the team at DeepMind wanted to push reinforcement learning further.
 AlphaGo's policy and value networks had been initialized on many thousands of human games before any self-play reinforcement learning was performed.